Katherine Jessie Norman1

 Roger McMahon Keyes was born on 6 February 1910.1 He was the son of Sir Terence Humphrey Keyes and Edith Beatrice McMahon.2 He died on 16 March 1952 at age 42, unmarried.1

-Roger McMahon Keyes was educated at Charterhouse School, Godalming, Surrey, England.1 He graduated from Worcester College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1 He fought in the Second World War, where he was wounded.1 He gained the rank of Captain in the service of the Royal Sussex Regiment and Intelligence Corps.1
+He was educated at Charterhouse School, Godalming, Surrey, EnglandG.1 He graduated from Worcester College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1 He fought in the Second World War, where he was wounded.1 He gained the rank of Captain in the Royal Sussex Regiment and Intelligence Corps.1

 Citations